neilberkman/clippy/README.md

 - **clipboard_paste** - Paste clipboard content to files/directories
 - **get_recent_downloads** - List recently downloaded files

-Now Claude can help you manage your clipboard, create and copy files, and work with your recent downloads!
+Claude can generate content and put it directly on your clipboard, ready to paste wherever you need it.

 ## License